kglw-dot-net/phase1/setlists/_posts/2022-10-26-the-eastern-atlanta-ga.md

 18. Lava

-Stu was silly stringed at the end of the show, and then the crowd sang Happy Birthday to him.
+Note: Show prefaced by announcement regarding mosh pit etiquette.
+Stu was silly stringed at the end of the show, the crowd then sang happy birthday to Stu.

 Recordings
 * AUD: [vwmule (Gefell M21)](https://archive.org/details/kglw2022-10-26.vwmule)